LEVELS OF EXPERTISE:

 Q: How do I know if I’ve won an award?

 A: Though we do notify award winners by email, sometimes notifications get caught in server or mail filters.
-Fortunately, you can always check to see if you’ve won any awards by logging into the Member Section and clicking on Winner Services.
+Fortunately, you can always check to see if you’ve won any awards by logging into your member profile and clicking on History tab, and looking at “Winning Entries”.